MRobertEvers/vscode-compiler-explorer/readme.md

 ## Current Bugs

 Lots.
-Has issues when editing multiple files; you must close the compiler explorer, then reopen it for a new file.
+Has issues when editing multiple files; Syntax highlight is bugged when switching files.
-Syntax highlighting is iffy.

 ## Todo